Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Numerical results

 The vertex separator problem was studied by Helmberg, Mohar, Poljak and Rendl~\cite{helmberg1995spectral}, Povh and Rendl~\cite{PoRe:05}, Rendl and Sotirov~\cite{rendl2018min}, Pong, Sun, Wang, Wolkowicz~\cite{HaoWangPongWolk:14}.
 The {\bf VSP} appears in many different fields such as VLSI design~\cite{bhatt1984framework} and bioinformatics~\cite{fu2005multi}.
 Finding vertex separators of minimal size is an important problem in communication networks~\cite{leighton1983complexity} and finite element methods~\cite{miller1998geometric}.
 The VSP also appears in divide-and-conquer algorithms for minimizing the work involved in solving systems of equations, see e.g.,~\cite{lipton1980applications,lipton1979generalized}.

-The {\bf VSP} is closely related to the following graph partitioning problem.
+Let us formally relate the {\bf VSP} and the {\bf MC} problem.
 Let $\delta(S_i,S_j)$ denote the set of edges between $S_i$ and $S_j$, where $S_i$ and $S_j$ are defined as in~\cref{Pm}.
 We denote the set of edges with endpoints in distinct partition sets $S_1$,\ldots,$S_{k-1}$ by

 The min-cut problem is

 The graph has a vertex separator if there exists $S\in P_m$ such that after the removal of $S_k$ the induced subgraph has no edges across $S_i$ and $S_j$ for $1\leq1<j<k$.
 Thus, if ${\rm cut}(m)=0$ or equivalently $\delta(S)=\emptyset$, there exists a vertex separator.
 On the other hand ${\rm cut}(m)> 0$ shows that no separator $S_k$ for the cardinalities specified in $m$ exists.